The purpose of this site is to function as an

 Buttonhook

-First operator always make a turn around the doorframe,
+Operator ❶ always makes a turn around the doorframe,

 clearing a large portion of the room while entering.
-The second operator
+Operator ❷

 The Stack up

-Once the approach to the room or building is completed, the team stacks in a
+Once the approach to the room or building has been completed, the team stacks in a

 single file to ease the flow into the room, parallel to the outside wall.

 Muzzle discipline and awareness is vital.
-The first operator provides
+Operator ❶ provides

 security on the entry point.
-This point is normally a door.
-The second
+This point is usually a door.
+Operator ❷

-operator provides security to the front of the team.
-The number 3 and 4
+provides security to the front of the team.

 weapon is placed is in readyposition.
-Operators shut get
+Operators should get

 as close as possible tothe operator in front of him.

-A support element shut cover the rear of the entry team.
+A support element should cover the rear of the entry team.

 When the situation allows, it is important to ensure that each team member